Homemade Soft Graham Artisan Bread

 Nutrition Info For This Graham Bread Recipe

-The nutrition for this recipe is figured out using 3 cups of whole wheat graham flour with 1 cup unbleached bread flour.
-I also used Marburger Dairy Farms gourmet buttermilk.
-One serving is 2 slices and you get 16 slices per loaf of bread.
+The nutrition for this recipe is calculated using 3 cups of whole-wheat graham flour and 1 cup of unbleached bread flour.
+I also used Marburger Dairy Farms’ gourmet buttermilk.
+One serving is 2 slices, and each loaf of bread yields 16 slices.
 This recipe makes 2 loaves of bread.
 I usually keep one out to eat right away and wrap and freeze the second loaf for later.
-This bread freezes beautifully and I recommend pre-slicing it before wrapping and freezing in an airtight container or Ziploc bag.
+This bread freezes beautifully, and I recommend pre-slicing it before wrapping and freezing it in an airtight container or Ziploc bag.

-If you love this vintage bread recipe, definitely give this Cinnamon Raisin Sponge Cake recipe a try!
+If you love this graham flour bread recipe, definitely give this Cinnamon Raisin Sponge Cake recipe a try!

 Homemade Soft Graham Artisan Bread